 Our sole focus is teaching instrument making, and we've set up our school specifically for that purpose.
 The main classroom is spacious, comfortable, and has great light.
 Students each have their own workbenches, and we provide all the tools necessary to build their instruments.
 Our machine room is equipped with a full complement of finely tuned machinery and a large capacity dust collection system.
 The space is carefully organized, well lit, and uncluttered.
 Students tell us all the time it's one of the nicest workshops they've ever seen.

 Teaching folks how to make musical instruments is much more than the simple presentation of information.
-Every person is different, and effective teaching is about listening, and observing, and compassionately guiding each student through the process.
-To facilitate that exchange we limit enrollment in our building courses to just 3 people, which guarantees that each student has plenty of one-on-one interaction with their instructor.
-The result is a rich educational experience that can often be life changing.
+Every student is different and effective teaching is about listening, and observing, and compassionately guiding each individual through the process.
+To facilitate that exchange we limit enrollment in our building courses to just 3 students, so that each person has plenty of one-on-one interaction with their instructor.
+The result is a rich educational experience that our alumni tell us can be life changing.

-In class we teach students how to make instruments from scratch using commonly available materials.
+In class we teach students how to make instruments from scratch using high quality materials and accessories.
 We've drawn from our experience working in both small shops and factory settings to design processes that combine the best of both these worlds.
-We do lots of work with traditional hand tools, and we also use shop made tools developed specifically for our courses.
-Students also receive instruction on how to use simple jigs in conjunction with power equipment, to help them work safely and more effectively.
+We do lots of work with traditional hand tools, and we also utilize shop made tools developed specifically for our courses.
+In the machine room students receive extensive instruction on how to use simple jigs along with power equipment to help them work safely and more effectively.
 We've documented all of our building proceedures, and each student receives a comprehensive course manual for their reference.

 Our connection with our students doesn't end with their class.
 Many become friends, and we enjoy staying in touch and hearing about their building projects.
 We also support graduates of our building courses by providing access to the alumni area of our website, where they can review our documentation and explore our growing library of reference resources.
 Graduates of our building courses also earn a 10% discount on any future classes at the school.